-The programme is structured in research-led modules taught over two terms that introduce the History of Buddhism, Approaches to Conservation and Art History, and concludes with an independent research project during the summer.
+The programme is structured in three research-led modules taught over two semesters and concludes with an independent research project during the summer.

 Teaching and assessment

 The degree is taught by leading specialists from the Department of Conservation and Department of Art History and delivered in lectures, workshops, and research-based seminars.

 Skills are developed through lectures, tutorials, seminars and preparation for seminars, field trips, and private study.

 Assessment is based on coursework and your research dissertation.